Sant’Antioco – Kitesurf & Wingfoil between lagoon and open sea

 - The South (Ostro) blows side.

-Located south of Is Pruinis, Coaquaddus is a large bay framed by cliffs, ideal for experienced windsurfers, kitesurfers, and wingfoilers.
-The wind frequently blows from the south and southeast, with a predominantly on-shore direction, and the waves can reach considerable sizes, also attracting surfers.
+Located south of Is Pruinis, Coaquaddus is a large bay framed by cliffs, frequented by experienced windsurfers, kitesurfers and wingfoilers.

-Please note: kitesurfing at Coaquaddus beach is allowed only outside the summer season, in accordance with local regulations.
+Warning: kitesurfing at Coaquaddus is allowed only outside the summer months, in accordance with local regulations.

 Main winds